crweiner/hacktoberfest-swag-list/README.md

   - 1 pull request: our superhero sticker pack.
   - 3 pull requests: our superhero sticker pack, and a special edition Aqua Hacktoberfest t-shirt.
   - 5 pull requests: our superhero sticker pack, a special edition Aqua Hacktoberfest t-shirt, and the “Kubernetes Security” book.
 - **How to sign up**: No sign up required.
-Aqua's team will review eligible contributions and will publish instructions on how redeem your rewards on the [Aqua Security blog](https://blog.aquasec.com).
+Aqua's team will review eligible contributions and will publish instructions on how to redeem your rewards on the [Aqua Security blog](https://blog.aquasec.com).
 - **Notes**: View full details on the blog post [Here](https://blog.aquasec.com/aqua-open-source-security-hacktoberfest)

 ### C